 - Systems thinking

 - Adaptability

 - Leadership

 - Stewardship of resources

 - Help-seeking behaviors

 - Reimbursement

 - Coding

 - Care coordination

 - Technology fluency

 - Patient and personal safety

 - Quality improvement

+- Evidence-based practice

-Practice-based improvement
+- Practice-based improvement

 - Are graduates able to articulate the defining characteristics of value-based health care and apply this knowledge to care for patients in a cost-conscious, fiscally responsible manner? - Are graduates able to identify and resolve issues in the health system that affect the quality and safety of patient care?